Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Nilpotent (co-)BRST Invariant Lagrangian Density

 \section{Nilpotent (co-)BRST Invariant Lagrangian Density}

 We have generalized the Lagrangian densities ${\cal L}_{(b_{1})}$ and ${\cal L}_{(b_{2})}$ to their counterparts nilpotent (anti-)BRST and (anti-)co-BRST invariant Lagrangian densities ${\cal L}_{\cal B}$ and ${\cal L}_{\bar{\cal B}}$ that incorporate the Faddeev-Popov ghost terms.
 Such a set of coupled (but equivalent) Lagrangian densities have been written in our earlier works [12, 21].
-However, we shall focus on only {\it one} Lagrangian density and discuss the importance of discrete {\it duality} symmetry transformations (48) [and (54) (below)] which will connect the BRST transformations with the co-BRST transformations and vice-versa.
+However, we shall focus on only {\it one} Lagrangian density and discuss the importance of discrete {\it duality} symmetry transformations (48) [and (54) below] which will connect the BRST transformations with the co-BRST transformations and vice-versa.
 This kind of connection exists for the anti-BRST and anti-co-BRST symmetries, too.
-However, we shall {\it not} dwell on them as it will be only an academic exercise.
-We would like to emphasize that, in our earlier works [12, 21], such kinds of relationships have {\it not} been performed.
+However, we shall {\it not} dwell on the {\it latter} as it will be {\it only} an academic exercise.
+We would like to emphasize that, in our earlier works [12, 21], such kinds of relationships have {\it not} been established where {\it only} the analogue of the Hodge duality operator (i.e. the set of discrete duality symmetry transformations) play a decisive role (along with the replacements: $s_b \Leftrightarrow s_d$).
+This observation is {\it totally} different from (60).

 Towards the above goal in mind, we begin with the following (co-)BRST invariant Lagrangian density\footnote{For the sake of brevity, we have taken {\it only} one specific sign in the kinetic energy and gauge-fixing terms for the $B_{\mu\nu}$ and associated fields.
 This is {\it true} for the (anti-)ghost fields, too.
-In our Appendix B, we take the most general form of the (co-)BRST invariant Lagrangian density which respects the generalized forms of (co-)BRST symmetry transformations corresponding to {\it classical} transformations (37) and (35).} (where ${\cal L}_{(b_{1})} \longrightarrow {\cal L}_{\cal B}$) (see, e.g. [9, 12, 21] for details)
+In our Appendix B, we take the {\it most} general form of the (co-)BRST invariant Lagrangian density which respects the generalized forms of (co-)BRST symmetry transformations corresponding to {\it classical} transformations (37) and (35).} (where ${\cal L}_{(b_{1})} \longrightarrow {\cal L}_{\cal B}$) (see, e.g. [9, 12, 21])